-- In the spirit of school-based management, the School Management Committees (SMCs) of the school is entrusted with the power and responsibility to manage the school.
-The school should, therefore, collaborate closely with its SMC to develop its school-based mechanism and procedures for handling school affairs, including complaints related to the school.
-A complainant should lodge his/her complaint directly to the school for effective handling if it concerns the daily operation and internal affairs of the school. - If complaints are lodged directly to the school, they will be directly handled and replied by the school according to its school-based mechanism. - If formal complaints against the Principal or the SMC are received by the school, the Regional Education Office (REO) should be informed and the complaint will be directly handled by respective School Development Officer(s). - If complaints are lodged directly to the EDB, the Bureau will decide on the appropriate way of handling according to the nature and gravity of the issue.
-In general, if the complaint allegations are related to daily operation and internal affairs of the school, the case will be referred to the school concerned for investigation and direct reply to the complainant.
-If the allegations involve special circumstances, e.g. breaches of legislations, non-compliance with the requirements stipulated in the relevant circulars, guidelines and codes of practice, student safety being endangered, school operation being seriously impeded, maladministration of the SMCs or serious mismanagement by the school, the case will be directly handled by respective School Development Officer(s) of REO. - To ensure compliance with the relevant requirements, the school should handle complaints of different nature about daily operation and internal affairs or complaints related to other legislations in accordance with the relevant EDB circulars and internal circulars, guidelines and codes of practice as appropriate.
+- In the spirit of school-based management, the School Management Committee (SMC) of the school is entrusted with the power and responsibility to manage the school.
+The school should, therefore, collaborate closely with the SMC to develop its school-based mechanism and procedures for handling school affairs, including complaints related to the school.
+A complainant should lodge his/her complaint directly to the school for effective handling if it concerns the daily operation and internal affairs of the school (see Appendix I for relevant examples). - If complaints are lodged directly to the school, they will be directly handled and replied by the school according to its School-based Mechanism. - If formal complaints against the Principal or the SMC are received by the school, the Regional Education Office (REO) should be informed and the complaint will be directly handled by respective School Development Officer. - If complaints are lodged directly to the EDB, the Bureau will decide on the appropriate way of handling according to the nature and gravity of the issue.
+In general, the EDB will seek the complainant's consent for referring the complaint to the school concerned for investigation and direct reply to the complainant. - ◆ If the allegations involve special circumstances, e.g. breaches of legislations, non-compliance with the requirements stipulated in the relevant circulars, guidelines and codes of practice, student safety being endangered, school operation being seriously impeded, malpractices of the SMC, serious mismanagement by the school, or when the involved student is determined by doctors/ professionals to have been affected by the incident, resulting in severe emotional problems/ psychological trauma/ suicidal tendencies, the case will be